jlelse/kis3/README.md

 `port` (`8080`): Set the port to which KISSS should listen

+`baseUrl` (optional, required for Telegram): Set the base URL on which KISSS runs

 `dnt` (`true`): Set whether or not KISSS should respect Do-Not-Track headers some browsers send

 `dbPath` (`data/kis3.db`): Set the path for the SQLite database (relative to the working directory - in the Docker container it's `/app`).